Kyrd0x/capev2-proxmox-setup/README.md

 Download the Microsoft official Windows 10 ISO and the virtio drivers ISO [here](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/stable-virtio/virtio-win.iso)\
 Create a VM as usual, I gave mine 4 CPUs / 8GB RAM / 64GB SSD for now, will see later.
-Give your VM a unique proxmox Name !!
+Give your VM a unique proxmox Name if you have multiple nodes !!
 Since the goal is to have a Guest as realistic as possible, don't put Qemu Agent and other fancy stuff on.

 For the Windows install, go for the classical with a standard account, saying no to Microsoft fancy question.